Forcing Over a Free Suslin Tree: Introduction

-Jensen's constructions of a rigid Suslin tree and a homogeneous Suslin tree from $\Diamond$ identified two important types of trees: free Suslin trees and uniformly coherent Suslin trees.\footnote{The concept of a free Suslin tree goes by different names in the literature.
+Jensen's constructions of a rigid Suslin tree and a homogeneous Suslin tree from $\Diamond$ identified two important types of trees: free Suslin trees and uniformly coherent Suslin trees.
+For any positive $n < \omega$, a Suslin tree $T$ is \emph{$n$-free} if for any distinct elements $x_0,\ldots,x_{n-1}$ of the same level of $T$, the product tree $T_{x_0} \otimes \cdots \otimes T_{x_{n-1}}$ (called a \emph{derived tree with dimension $n$}) is Suslin.\footnote{In contrast, Kurepa \cite{kurepa1935} showed that for any Suslin tree $T$, $T \otimes T$ is not Suslin as witnessed by an antichain $\{ (x_{\alpha,0},x_{\alpha,1}) : \alpha < \omega_1 \}$ such that the meet of $x_{\alpha,0}$ and $x_{\alpha,1}$ is strictly increasing with $\alpha$.} And $T$ is \emph{free} if it is $n$-free for all positive $n < \omega$.\footnote{The concept of a free Suslin tree goes by different names in the literature.
 Free Suslin trees were originally introduced by Jensen as \emph{full Suslin trees} (\cite{jensennotes}).
-Abraham and Shelah refer to free Suslin trees as \emph{Suslin trees all of whose derived trees are Suslin} (\cite{AS}, \cite{AS2}).
-The phrase \emph{free Suslin tree} was used by Larson and Shelah-Zapletal (\cite{larson1}, \cite{shelahzap}).} For any positive $n < \omega$, a Suslin tree $T$ is \emph{$n$-free} if for any distinct elements $x_0,\ldots,x_{n-1}$ of the same level of $T$, the product tree $T_{x_0} \otimes \cdots \otimes T_{x_{n-1}}$ (called a \emph{derived tree with dimension $n$}) is Suslin.
-And $T$ is \emph{free} if it is $n$-free for all positive $n < \omega$.
-The idea of a free Suslin tree is due to Jensen, and the rigid Suslin tree he had constructed earlier from $\Diamond$ is free.
+Abraham and Shelah refer to free Suslin trees as \emph{Suslin trees all of whose derived trees are Suslin} (\cite{AS, AS2}).
+The phrase \emph{free Suslin tree} was used by Larson and Shelah-Zapletal (\cite{larson1, shelahzap}).} The idea of a free Suslin tree is due to Jensen, and the rigid Suslin tree he had constructed earlier from $\Diamond$ is free.
 The homogeneous Suslin tree constructed by Jensen from $\Diamond$ is an example of a \emph{uniformly coherent Suslin tree}, which means a Suslin tree consisting of countable sequences of natural numbers, downwards closed and closed under finite modifications, such that any two elements of the tree disagree on at most finitely many elements of their domain.
 Any uniformly coherent Suslin tree is homogeneous.
-Uniformly coherent Suslin trees have proven useful in a variety of contexts, including in $\p_{\text{max}}$-style constructions involving a Suslin tree, consistency results, and in forcing axioms (\cite{larson1}, \cite{shelahzap}, \cite{woodin}, \cite{larsontodor}, \cite{PFAS}).
+Uniformly coherent Suslin trees have proven useful in a variety of contexts, including in $\p_{\text{max}}$-style constructions involving a Suslin tree, consistency results, and in forcing axioms (\cite{larson1, shelahzap, woodin, larsontodor, PFAS}).